 On August 21, 2019, the Court issued an Order denying the parties' motion for preliminary approval of the revised settlement, as the Court still had concerns about several of the settlement terms.
 At the December 6, 2019 status conference with the Court, the Court reiterated its denial of preliminary approval of the proposed settlement agreement.
 The Court instructed a notice of pendency to be disseminated to putative collective members.
 Notice was sent out in early February 2020 and approximately 415 individuals have joined the case.
 On June 6, 2020, the Company participated in a status conference with the Court, and the parties discussed the possibility of entering into a new settlement agreement that addresses the Court's concerns.
 On or about August 5, 2020, the parties entered into settlement agreements and sought a preliminary approval order from the Court.
 On March 30, 2021, the Court issued an Order conditionally granting the motion for preliminary approval subject to resolution of certain issues pertaining to administration of the settlement.
-On April 6, 2021, Plaintiffs' counsel wrote to the Court regarding their proposed resolution on such issues.
-Once the Court acts on this application the Company anticipates that notice of the settlement will be sent to the class members within approximately 30 days.
+On April 6, 2021, Plaintiffs' counsel wrote to the Court regarding their proposed resolution on such issues and the Court ultimately granted preliminary approval on May 25, 2021.
+Notice of the settlement was sent out to the class members on June 22, 2021 and a fairness hearing with the Court is scheduled for September 23, 2021.